Violent Struggle: Motivations and ideology

 The Cultural Revolution brought to the forefront numerous power struggles both within the Communist Party, and against it from the left.
 Factional conflict between Red Guard and rebel organizations happened for a wide range of reasons: some purely for the seizure and dominance of political power, others were fought over pre-existing class resentments, while still more struggled to stay afloat in the turmoil of changing alliances.
 One of the primary reasons for the emerging factionalism was about social discontent and access to privileges.
 In Guangdong, for instance, fighting between student-based Red Guards was often predicated on the ability to apply to join the Communist Youth League and perceived prospects for upward advancement.
 Andrew Walder writes that the political orientation of Red Guard factions could often reflect the social group of its members, with deep-seated economic and social motivations being a driver for conflict.
 One of the decisive factors pushing students to conservative or radical factions was their relation to the Maoist system of ranking people by their "class background."
-Many of those lacking a 'good class background', and it's associated privileges, were more likely to engage in left factions.
+Many of those lacking a 'good class background', and its associated privileges, were more likely to engage in left factions.
 Students in families with cadre associations skewed conservative, and were more likely to defend existing political authorities or otherwise pursue much more moderate actions.
-These 'conservative' factions tended to characterize the radicals as full of "petty-bourgeois revolutionary spirit' and acting against proper revolutionary authorities.
+These 'conservative' factions tended to characterize the radicals as full of 'petty-bourgeois revolutionary spirit' and acting against proper revolutionary authorities.
 Factions existed not just among students and workers, but also within the People's Liberation Army.
 Wading into a complicated web of shifting alliances and political positions, local army units often had to contend with the dual tasks of interpreting contradictory orders from above, and then actually carrying them out within the constraints of chaotic regional conditions.
 For example, from 1967 to 1969, military units in Xuzhou became embroiled in civilian factional politics and sharply divided into 'Kick' (tipai 踢派) and 'Support' (zhipai 支派) factions based on whether they wished to support the left or kick it out.
 These splits were driven by ideological beliefs, personal rivalries and ambitions, as well as pragmatic attempts to make sense of orders from the central government.